-- Partner with another student in the class who you can communicate with through Canvas messages, email(s), phone call(s), Zoom meeting(s), or other mutually acceptable means of exchanging information.
-Pretend that you are an anthropologist from another culture coming to study the marriage and family customs in their culture.
-Your goal is not to find out personal information about your partner; instead, they will talk about what they consider to be norms and ideals.
-Do not include any personal information, even if your partner chooses to disclose it. - 2) Ask your partner to offer features they think you should know about.
-Take nothing for granted; have the students define "love" and differentiate between feelings of "love" for partners, parents, pizza, or pets; ask exactly what their incest taboos are; what does it mean that marriages are legal contracts; and anything else that seems relevant as an "outsider" unfamiliar with this culture. - 3) In your written paper, you will describe the information that you obtained in an organized manner and summarize both norms and ideas that relate to marriage and/ or long-term partners and family, as explained by your partner.
+- 1) Partner with another student in the class who you can communicate with through Canvas messages, email(s), phone call(s), Zoom meeting(s), in person, or other mutually acceptable means of exchanging information.
+Pretend that you are an anthropologist from another culture coming to study the marriage (or other long-term commitments) and family customs in their culture.
+Your goal is not to find out personal information about your partner; instead, they will talk about what they consider to be norms and ideals in their culture.
+Do not include any identifying personal information, even if your partner chooses to disclose it. - 2) Ask your partner to offer features they think you should know about.
+Take nothing for granted.
+Have your partner define "love" and differentiate between feelings of "love" for partners, parents, pizza, or pets; ask exactly what their incest taboos are or about any taboos about a potential partner's identity (sexual orientation, gender, race or ethnicity, age, religion, etc.); ask how people in their culture find a partner and if there are people who choose not to have a partner; ask what does it mean that marriages are legal contracts; ask how they define family and how families are formed; and include anything else that seems relevant as an "outsider" unfamiliar with this culture. - 3) In your written paper, you will describe the information that you obtained in an organized manner and summarize both norms and ideas that relate to marriage and/ or long-term partners and family, as explained by your partner.
 Then, use your textbook and other course content to compare and contrast the different emphases people in other cultures might have and features that are present or lacking elsewhere.